Krupahombre/ArmyManagementSystem/README.md

 # ArmyManagementSystem

-Implementation of simple database in SQL using PostgreSQL and DBeaver.
+Implementation of simple database using PostgreSQL and DBeaver.